multani7871/employee-led-SPVs/am_i_the_right_person.md

-Am I the right person for this?
+Am I the right person to spearhead this?

 HEXACO profile - Google sheets link